-ONTARIO LABOUR RELATIONS BOARD INFORMATION BULLETIN NO. 24
+ONTARIO LABOUR RELATIONS BOARD INFORMATION BULLETIN NO. 24A

-This Information Bulletin describes what happens when an employee, employer, temporary help agency, client of a temporary help agency or director of a company applies for a review of a decision of an Employment Standards Officer under the Employment Standards Act, 2000 ('ESA"), other than a licencing decision in relation to a temporary help agency or recruiter.
+This Information Bulletin describes what happens when an employer, temporary help agency or client of a temporary help agency applies for a review of an Order of an Employment Standards Officer for overpayment recovery under Ont.
+Regulation 637/21 of the Employment Standards Act, 2000 ("ESA").
+To file an Application for Review of a Notice of Contravention please review Information Bulletin 24.

-A. Applications for Review under the Employment Standards Act, 2000
+A. Applications for Review under the Employment Standards Act, 2000 - Overpayment Recovery

-If you disagree with a decision of an Employment Standards Officer, the ESA provides that an Application for Review may be made to the Ontario Labour Relations Board ("Board").
-An Application for Review may be made regarding three types of decisions:
+If you disagree with a decision of an Employment Standards Officer for the repayment of an overpayment, Ont.
+Regulation 637/21of the ESA provides that an Application for Review may be made to the Ontario Labour Relations Board ("Board").